Acknowledgements

 Can a Wall Have Two Air Barriers?

 Yes.
 A wall can have more than one air barrier.
-In many assemblies, multiple materials can contribute to the air-barrier system.
-While one continuous and well-installed air barrier is usually sufficient, having two air barriers is not a building-science concern, as long as each layer is properly detailed and connected to maintain continuity.
+While one continuous and well-installed air barrier is usually sufficient, two air barriers is not a building-science concern as long as each layer is detailed and continuous

 Can a Wall Have Two Vapor Barriers?